What is a PhD?

 Scholarships and fellowships

 Available scholarships and fellowships are awarded after a comparative evaluation and on the basis of the final rankings of successful candidates.
 They are awarded for the entire duration of the PhD programme, provided that PhD students maintain the proper requirements.
 Candidates who had previously received a scholarship to attend a doctoral programme in Italy are not allowed to be awarded a new scholarship (in case of enrolment in a new PhD programme).

 Fees and taxes

 Doctoral students are currently not required to pay fees to access and attend the PhD programmes, with the exception of the annual provincial tax on the right to study.
-Such tax, for the academic year 2020/2021, amounts to € 150 + a stamp duty of € 16.
+Such tax amounts to € 150 + a stamp duty of € 16.